odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## HTML × XHTML × XML
 - XML (Extensible Markup Language) -- generic language for data description.
-- Looks similar to HTML -- same ancestor (SGML):
+- Looks similar to HTML -- the same ancestor (SGML):
     - contains elements, attributes, entities,
-    - does not define interpretation nor rendering of data.
+    - does not define interpretation or rendering of data.
 - Simplified rules:
     - required header: `<?xml version="1.0"?>`,
-    - tag names are lower-case, end tags required
+    - tag name is lower-case, end tag is required
-    - attribute values must be in quotes, value is required,
+    - attribute value must be in quotes, a value is required,
-    - empty tags may be shortened to `<element />`,
+    - empty tag may be shortened to `<element />`,
 - **XML Application** is an interpretation of the XML document (not a program).

 </section>